lhl/voicechat2/README.md

 ```
 sudo apt update

-# Not strictly required but helpers we use
+# Not strictly required but the helpers we use
 sudo apt install byobu curl wget

 # Audio processing